 In the dozen+ years Kimbrell has been working as a professional artist, his work spans the globe in art galleries as well as corporate and private art collections in North America, South America, Europe, and Asia.

-Kimbrell's passion for vinyl records and preservation led him to form an independent record label, Classic Waxxx Records, specializing in limited edition vinyl releases of historically significant recordings, as well as exploring the kitschy side of his design sensibilities through Napkin Art Studio.
+Kimbrell's passion for vinyl records and preservation led him to form an independent record label, SeriTone Records (formerly Classic Waxxx Records,) specializing in limited edition vinyl releases of historically significant recordings, as well as exploring the kitschy side of his design and printmaking sensibilities through SeriTone Press (formerly Napkin Art Studio.)

 Lately, Kimbrell has been combining his penchant for commercial-inspired design with his interest in collage, creating new avenues for himself in which to explore the fine art aesthetic, while in turn, inspiring even more art and design possibilities.

-Kimbrell currently occupies time and space in Dallas, Texas, and is working on an MFA in Visual Communication at Texas A&M University-Commerce.
+Kimbrell currently occupies time and space in Dallas, Texas, and is working on an MFA in Visual Communication at Texas A&M University-Commerce, slated to graduate Summer 2021.